Skip to content

 Run commands with npx emdash or add scripts to package.json.
 The binary is also available as em for brevity.

-Commands that talk to a running EmDash instance resolve authentication in this order:
+Commands using the shared remote client resolve authentication in this order:

 1. --token flag — explicit token on the command line